adrianocastro189/stormwind-library/documentation/docs/resources/support/arr.md

 function in the second argument for each of them.
 * `Arr:maybeInitialize()` - Initializes a value in a table if it's not initialized yet.
+* `Arr:pluck()` - Extracts a list of values from a list of objects based on a given key.
 * `Arr:set()` - Sets a value in an array using the dot notation.

 :::tip Methods args and logic